Canarie-Sensor-RPI/geocens-js-api/README.markdown

 The tests can be run in a web browser by opening the `test/index.html` file.
 They are based on [Qunit](http://qunitjs.com/).

+Alternatively, the tests can be run from the command line if Node and NPM is installed.

+		$ npm install
+		$ grunt qunit

+See `Gruntfile.js` for more tasks that can be run from the command line.

 ## License

 2013, James Badger, Geo Sensor Web Lab, All Rights Reserved.